 I imagine my kids will ask me what we have done.
 Cecilia is 20 and Ivan is 18.
-Their advice to me as I start this Forward Through Ferguson board work would likely be:“Speak up, say it, don’t play it too safe.
+Their advice to me as I start this Forward Through Ferguson board work would likely be, “Speak up.
+Say it.
+Don’t play it too safe.
 Because it matters.”
 And they’d be on to something.
-Doing anything—actually doing it—is hard, it takes a lot.
+Doing anything — actually doing it — is hard.
+It takes a lot.
 Making change, in particular.
 I’ve been at a bank my entire career.
-There are invisible lines I’m watching and I must be aware of crossing, and there is a dynamic way to drive change within and through the organization, as there is within a community.
-This is the right time for different kinds of coalitions around that.”
+There are invisible lines I’m watching and I must be aware of crossing and there is a dynamic way to drive change within and through the organization as there is within a community.
+This is the right time for different kinds of coalitions around that.

 I’m very sensitive to who it is that gets to name ‘positive movement’ and what substantial change means.
 But what has begun more robustly than ever since I’ve been in St. Louis is that people are talking.
 Listening more.
 Developing the muscle required to have better, deeper, real, more authentic conversations about racism.
 There is more data circulating that a broader population is learning about and getting in touch with.
-There’s work happening in my organization and in others that was not happening two years ago, or even six months ago.
-We’re taking actual, measurable, demonstrable steps, in the name of equity, and racial equity in particular.
+There’s work happening in my organization and in others that was not happening two years ago or even six months ago.
+We’re taking actual, measurable, demonstrable steps in the name of equity and racial equity, in particular.
 So that’s something.
-Not enough.
+And it’s still not enough.
 Being a person who has been afforded such great privilege, I do feel responsible and accountable for doing work like this.
 It’s time.

 Photo by Lindy Drew